dvho/lose/readme.md

 # Lose
-As a response to [_Flay_](https://www.npmjs.com/package/flay), which flays the diacricial marks off your strings, _Lose_ loses the base characters but keeps the combining diacricial marks.
+As a response to [_Flay_](https://www.npmjs.com/package/flay), which flays the diacritical marks off your strings, [_Lose_](https://www.npmjs.com/package/lose) loses the base characters but keeps the combining diacritical marks.

 _________________________
 ## API